Mugen-Houyou/faas-web-ui-1/README.md

 The frontend includes a field to set the API URL.
 It defaults to `http://localhost:8000`, which targets the provided FastAPI backend.
-If you point it directly to the remote FaaS service, ensure that service supports CORS or you may encounter browser errors.
+If you point it directly to a different server, ensure that CORS is enabled or your browser may block the requests.

 ## Usage
 Enter your JWT token (if required), choose a language, provide code and optional STDIN, and click **Run**.
-The page sends the request to the FaaS API and displays the output along with exit code, execution time, and memory usage.
-Long-running jobs are polled until they finish.
+The request is sent to the backend which compiles the code and runs it locally.
+The result shows the program output, exit code, and execution time.

 ## Korean Version
 See [README.ko.md](README.ko.md).